hyperledger/identus-cloud-agent/pollux/lib/anoncreds/README_anoncreds.md

 Assuming uniffi_bindgen is install.
 Install with `cargo install uniffi_bindgen --version $(cargo pkgid uniffi | cut -f 2 -d '@')`

-(Note you can also the run the script `build-release-linux.sh` in there)
+Run the script `build-release-linux.sh` in there

-Run the command `~/.cargo/bin/uniffi-bindgen generate src/anoncreds.udl --language kotlin -o ./wrappers/kotlin/anoncreds`

-Replace the `anoncreds.kt` file in the `output-frameworks/anoncreds-jvm` project (`output-frameworks/anoncreds-jvm/src/main/uniffi/anoncreds/anoncreds.kt`)

 Generate the Jar with `./gradlew jar` in the `output-frameworks/anoncreds-jvm` project